cheryllium/easy-html-css/index.markdown

 ### Contact

-If you'd like to give feedback about the tutorial, or need help with any part, you can contact me on Discord at the username **cheryllium**.
-I'm happy to help.
+If you'd like to give feedback about the tutorial, or need help with any part, you can email me at <b>hello[at]cheshire.is</b>.
+I appreciate your feedback!

-*By the way, this tutorial is an independent endeavor and I'm not affiliated with anyone, or any groups.*